MAJOR EVENT ADVISORY: AFRAM in Druid Hill Park – expect limited parking June 17 & 18

 This special Field Talk will take you into the wild for a discussion of elephant conservation efforts.
-We welcome Dr. Kate Evans from Elephants for Africa, one of the Zoo’s most important conservation partners, to Baltimore for the next Field Talk.
-She will speak at the new elephant exhibit about the human-elephant conflict in Africa and the complicated and dire conservation needs of Africa’s graceful giants.
-Please join us to talk about elephants with the Zoo’s elephants!
+For this Field Talk, we welcome Dr. Kate Evans the Founder, CEO, & Principal Researcher of Elephants for Africa, one of the Zoo’s most important conservation partners.
+She will speak at the elephant habitat about the bull elephant geo-tracking project.
+Please join us!

 Tickets:

-Additional donations on event night are encouraged to support the Maryland Zoo’s involvement in elephant conservation projects.
+Additional donations on event night are encouraged to support Elephant for Africa.

 More about featured speaker, Dr. Kate Evans: